-How hyperhidrosis and leadership go hand in hand
+How excessive sweating and leadership go hand in hand

 During the recent Maltese election, people were shocked when the Maltese Prime Minister called his opponent a "chicken with sweaty hands".
 The Maltese Prime Minister later claimed that he had no idea that Busuttil was suffering from a condition known as hyperhidrosis.

 This wasn't the first time a public figure has been insulted and ridiculed in public for having excessive sweating.
 President Trump ridiculed Marco Rubio saying that his sweat was "disgusting".

 Here's a video of Rubio "bumping fists" with other presidential candidates at a debate during the recent elections.